The love of the game and country, United we stand: Marriyum

 ISLAMABAD, Mar 4 (APP): Cricket, since time immemorial, for Pakistan has held a strong emotional significance.
-We have celebrated, on an international platform, with joy and pride our countless victories and our cricketing heros, lamented and debated our losses.
+We have celebrated, on an international platform, with joy and pride our countless victories and our cricketing heroes, lamented and debated our losses.

 Whilst commenting on the PSL final Marriyum Aurangzeb said, win or lose on the field, as a nation, the love of the game and country have always been inextricably linked, she added.